microprediction/timemachines/README.md

 # timemachines [![Build Status](https://travis-ci.com/microprediction/timemachines.svg?branch=main)](https://travis-ci.com/microprediction/timemachines)

 This package is an experiment in a different approach to the representation of time series models.
-Here a time series model
+Here a time series model:

 - takes the form of a *pure function* with a *skater* signature,
 - that is a recipe for a *state machine*,